 Mission and Vision

 The Interfaith Student Council (IFSC) engages in interfaith leadership by facilitating conversations and organizing events for students from a variety of worldview (religious, spiritual, and/or secular) perspectives.
 The council is comprised of select students who collaborate with clubs and organizations across campus and in the community to increase religious literacy, grow respect for every individual worldview, build understanding relationships, and work in cooperation with different worldview communities.
 Our goal on our campus is to achieve religious pluralism as Dr. Diana Eck talks about; a world where people of differing religions and worldviews can live and work together in peace while maintaining their distinctiveness.
-Pluralism is the positive engagement of worldview diversity toward a positive end.
+Pluralism is the positive engagement of worldview differences toward a positive end.
 We achieve this on campus by building:

 1. Respect for different identities

-2. Relationships between diverse communities
+2. Relationships between differing communities

 3. Commitment to the common good